Why Most Traders Lose Money and Why the Market Requires It

 When everyone is on board, it reverses.

-The bottom line is that traders must stick to a well-defined plan and trade that plan even when it is uncomfortable (and it often will be).
-The vast majority of the population, and thus the vast majority of traders, buckle under this uncomfortable pressure…the same way they reach for the chocolate bar instead of the carrots.
+The bottom line is that traders must stick to a well-defined plan and trade that plan even when it is uncomfortable.
+The vast majority of the population, and thus the vast majority of traders, buckle under this uncomfortable pressure…the same way we reach for the chocolate bar instead of the carrots.